 Use it as a conditioning tool/sport-specific – with a light to moderate weight bag at the end of your workout or as a separate conditioning session.
 Do long runs or sprints while doing a front carry with the sandbag (improved core strength, grip strength and forearm development, upper back size and strength and conditioning).

 Ground to overhead reps for time - try sets of 30sec, 60sec or if you are doing conditioning for an event e.g. a lot of strongman events are 75 or 90sec just pick it up and get it over head with either a strict press, jerk or push press - whichever way you do it will be a killer!
 (Power, core strength, grip strength and forearm development, posterior chain, shoulders, triceps pretty much your whole body).

 Your options are endless here - push it, drag it, throw it, pull it.

-Use it for strongman training – one of the most common events in strongman is a loading race or medley.
-One of the staples of this event is a heavy sandbag (between 100kg and 120kg) the bag is picked up and carried 10/15m and loaded onto a platform of some type.
+Use it for Strongman Training – one of the most common events in Strongman is a loading race or medley.
+One of the staples of this event is a heavy sandbag (usually 100kg or 120kg).
+Tthe bag is picked up and carried 10/15m and loaded onto a platform of some type.
 Try the same thing.
-The sandbag is also a great alternative to atlas stones.
-Lie the sandbag horizontally, lift from the floor using your legs and back using your arms as hooks not to pull with.
-Then sit and rest the bag on your knees the come over the top of the bag and in one movement lift the bag up and extending it up using your hip and leg drive extend as far as you can and load it on to the platform.
+The Sandbag is also great as an alternative to Atlas Stones.
+Lie the Sandbag horizontally, lift from the floor using your legs and back using your arms as hooks (not to pull with).
+Then sit and rest the bag on your knees then come over the top of the bag and in one movement lift the bag up and extending it up using your hip and leg drive.
+Extend as far as you can and load it onto the platform.